 Playing music frequently, such as in the car or during playtime, allows exposure to different kinds of music.

-Making your own musical instruments makes the process of music seem less daunting and more accessible to the youngest children.
+Making your own musical instruments makes the process of music seem less daunting and more accessible to the youngest children and once they’re older they can enroll into an Accredited high school guitar class.
 There are a number of guides online for making household instruments, most of which use ordinary materials such as bottles, boxes, and rubber bands.

 Another activity is singing songs and rhymes, no matter what your musical abilities may be.
 The key is making music fun and enjoyable for everyone involved.